SimeonAT/wordsearch-solver/README.md

     it to main.py.
 This allows for a guaranteed way for the word search input to be correct every time (although it may be tedious to do)~~.

-* 	Devise ways to make sure that pyTesseract can read the word search as accurately as possible.
-Some ideas/tasks on how to do so are below:
-	* Rather than passing in the whole word search image into pyTesseract, detect and pass each individual letter into pyTesseract so that it is only needs to worry about identifying each letter, rather than the whole text.
-	* Optimize Tesseract to detect letter, rather than words.
-	* Learn about thresholding and how it can give pyTesseract an easier time reading in a word search image.
+* 	Find 10 test cases and use them to test and debug your word search solver algorithm.
+Be sure cite each test case that you use.

-* Once you've done what you reasonably can to optimize the accuracy of pyTesseract, start learning how to use Kivy/Beeware frameworks to build the GUI of your word search application.
+* Start learning how to use Kivy/Beeware frameworks to build the GUI of your word search application.
+Create a basic GUI where the user types out the both the word search and the list of words to find onto two different respective textboxes, and the program will use those two inputs to solve the word search.

+* Implement the current yet buggy implementation for reading a word search image.
+Come back to improve this part of the application later once you know more about Computer Vision and Machine Learning.
+  	* This would be a good time to create a new branch that contains the implementation for reading a word search image.

 ## **Pseudocode for the "evaluate()" function**
 ```